envoyproxy/envoy-tools/envoy-curses/README.md

 # Usage

 * This isn't an escape room.
-Quit with ctl-c.
+Quit with ctrl-c.
 * The app is organized into three views.
 ** The Server view shows stats about the Envoy process itself ** The Cluster view shows information about configured clusters.